top of page

 The living wage is defined as the hourly pay an individual must receive in order to earn enough to completely cover basic living expenses such as food, clothing, rental housing, transportation, childcare, and a small amount of savings for the event of illness or an emergency.
 The living wage figure varies based on the specific markets of a region, but it consistently encourages employers to pay significantly above the minimum wage to ensure the financial security of their employees and the wellbeing of their business(es).

-The living wage calculation is a conservative, reasonable amount—predicated upon rentals, used vehicles, and other affordable options—intended to compensate for Canada’s stagnant wages, which have failed to rise to scale with the price of consumer products and the cost of living, which is once again evident with the calculation for 2023.
+The living wage calculation is a conservative, reasonable amount—predicated upon rentals, used vehicles, and other affordable options—intended to compensate for Canada’s stagnant wages, which have failed to rise to scale with the price of consumer products and the cost of living, which is once again evident with the calculation for 2024.
 Additionally, the living wage practice has been shown to be an effective business model, and as such, has already engendered significant support from communities and business across British Columbia.

 Traditionally, the living wage in British Columbia is calculated for a family consisting of two adults, both aged 31-50, and two children, one aged seven, the other aged four—the most common family unit in BC.
 The parents each work 35 hours per week and both earn an equal hourly wage.
+It should be noted, however, that preliminary estimates we have produced suggest that the living wage for families may not be sufficient to support single parents and single people in Cowichan.
+In other communities, for varied reasons, this may not be the case, and the Campaign for Living Wage BC intends to explore this phenomena further in upcoming calculation periods.

 The figure is calculated to determine the wage required to be earned by both parents in the model family in order to cover the costs of shelter, transportation, food, clothing, and all other basic needs.